Early Learning and Development

 The Let's Get Ready!
 Guide’s intended use is not to determine if a child “is" or "is not” ready for kindergarten, rather this guide provides family-friendly resources on age-appropriate developmental skills, support tips, and at-home activities where adult/child interactions are the central focus.
 Let's Get Ready! is based on the Older Preschooler Developmental Indicators from The NC Foundations for Early Learning and Development (2013) and addresses all five developmental domains.
 A Transition Timeline provides consideration for the logistical steps a family may experience the year prior to kindergarten.
 Resources that focus on younger developmental skills, milestone tracking, kindergarten standards, and digital access to early literature can be found through QR codes on the back cover.

 Black & white version available here for printing.

 Spanish black & white version available here for printing.

-The guide will soon be available for purchase from NC DPI Publications Catalog in full-color ($5.00/copy) or black and white with color covers ($3.00/copy).
+The guide is available for purchase from NC DPI Publications Catalog in full-color ($5.00/copy) or black and white with color covers ($3.00/copy).

 “Literacy at Home” is a digital resource that provides literacy activities at each grade level, pre-kindergarten through fifth grade.
 Families and communities may access this resource for activities that specifically target the literacy skills of phonemic awareness, phonics, fluency, vocabulary, reading comprehension, and oral language.
 When children grow in each of these foundational areas they are well on their way to becoming proficient readers.